Last Updated on June 26, 2025 by George Pavlopoulos

 1) Web hosting

 Web hosting will be your main expense when you start blogging.
 Moreover, it will be an expense that will accompany you throughout your journey through the blogosphere.
 What is web hosting?
-More or less, it is a space that you buy from a provider to host your website files.
+Essentially, it is a space that you purchase from a provider to host your website files.

-Although there are free options out there, like Blogger, paid web-hosting will give you plenty of options.
-You can choose different themes, you can personalize them, can earn money through various ad networks, and you can install plugins.
+Although free options are available, such as Blogger, paid web hosting offers a broader range of features.
+You can choose from different themes, personalize them, earn money through various ad networks, and install plugins.
 In addition, most of the blogs you see online are running on WordPress, a platform that gives you tons of possibilities.

-But now, let’s go back to the web hosting providers.
+However, let’s now return to the web hosting providers.
 As you can easily imagine, there are plenty of them in the market.
-In my opinion -and actually, the one I’m using for the website you read- the best one is Bluehost.
+In my opinion— and actually, the one I’m using for the website you’re reading— the best one is Bluehost.

-I reviewed Bluehost in the past (tl;dr: it’s excellent), and I can highly recommend it.
+I previously reviewed Bluehost (tl;dr: it’s excellent), and I can highly recommend it.

 Pricing

 Why do web hosting prices vary?
-Well, there are different hosting plans within this price range.
+There are various hosting plans available within this price range.
 You have the Basic Plan, the Choice Plan, and the Choice Plus plan.
 Depending on your needs, it’s up to you to decide which hosting plan you’ll buy.
 The Basic Plan comes with 50 GB of storage, while the other two have unlimited storage.
 Apparently, every plan comes with different perks.

-I decided on the Choice Plus Plan, mainly because of the unlimited storage and the Free Domain Privacy.
-In addition, I upload lots of photos, and I wanted to do this without thinking of the allocated space.
-So, if you plan to upload loads of high-quality photos, this one might also be the one for you.
-On the other hand, the Basic Plan should also be enough if you don’t care about the images and want to take a more journalistic approach.
+I decided on the Choice Plus Plan, mainly because of its unlimited storage and free domain privacy.
+Additionally, I upload numerous photos, and I wanted to do this without considering the allocated space.
+So, if you plan to upload a large number of high-quality photos, this one might also be the right choice for you.
+On the other hand, the Basic Plan should also be sufficient if you don’t care about the images and prefer a more journalistic approach.

 Domain Name

-An unused domain name usually costs anything between 10 and 25 euros/dollars per year.
+An unused domain name typically costs between 10 and 25 euros or dollars per year.
 However, if you decide on Bluehost, the domain name is included.
 While this is not a major expense, it’s sure a nice add-on.
 That said, instead of having a domain name like blogname.wordpress.com, you’ll have a blogname.com instead.
 This looks by far more personalized and definitely more professional.

 Tip: See here how you can find a blog name.